Bookmark Email this page Print this page

 Here's a look at following the path of the pros - where you won't need a sponsor's exemption to create your own Florida Swing:

 As for the other golf courses at PGA National, diversity is the calling card, though each pays homage to the game's roots (caddies and forecaddies are even available).
-The Palmer Course is a links-style design in the essence of Scotland, while the Haig Course, in tribute to Walter Hagen's call to "stop and smell the roses" on the golf course, puts roses at each 150-yard marker.
-The Squire, on the other hand, is a thinking-man's tribute to the styles of the legendary Gene Sarazen.
+The Palmer Course is a links-style design in the essence of Scotland, while the Fazio Course seamlessly blends classic golf architecture with modern design.
+The Squire is a thinking-man's tribute to the styles of the legendary Gene Sarazen.

 The Blue Monster at Doral